thomaskcr/primoris-cs110/README.md

 - Lecture Topics
   - Pygame Basics
 - Walkthroughs
-  -
+  - Drawing Shapes: We'll draw some shapes in Pygame.
+  - Moving Shapes: We'll move our shapes around the screen.
+  - Finding the Mouse: Determine where a mouse click happened.
-- Labs
+- Lab
   - Hangman
-  - Tic Tac Toe

 #### Additional Resources